 Los Alamos National LaboratoryCoordinator: Mike Furlanetto

-Los Alamos National Laboratory (LANL) combines cutting-edge experimental and computational tools to meet the nation’s national security needs.
+Los Alamos National Laboratory (LANL) combines cutting-edge experimental and computational tools to meet U.S. national security needs.
 LANL’s primary responsibility is to ensure the safety, security and reliability of the nation's nuclear deterrent.
-To meet this duty without nuclear testing, LANL scientists and engineers acquire data and develop models to understand the performance and behavior of nuclear weapons.
+To meet this duty without nuclear testing, LANL scientists and engineers acquire data and develop models to understand weapons' performance and behavior.
 Their research also contributes to broader national security needs in nuclear non-proliferation and counter-terrorism, energy and climate, and biodefense.

 LANL offers fellowship research opportunities these areas: